 Embarrassment Over Incontinence Can Be Overcome with Support

-Dear Classic: I’m sorry about your struggle.
+Dear CM: I’m sorry about your struggle.
 Incontinence is a hard thing for any adult to adjust to, but your interest in restoring classic cars could be a terrific motivator for you.